chuckcoughlin/redistrict-colorado/docs/user-guides.md

 `Compactness:`
   To measure compactness, we calculate the *Isoperimetric Quotient* of each district.
-This is obtained by dividing its area by the square of the length of its perimeter.
+This is obtained by dividing its area by the square of its perimeter.
 In order to obtain a grand total, we average the reciprocals of these for all districts and then take the reciprocal of that.
 This gives us a weighted average.
 We want this score to be maximized.

 `Population Equality`